CDF-II W boson mass in the Dirac Scotogenic model: Conclusions

 \section{Conclusions}

 We have considered the Dirac scotogenic model presented in \cite{Bonilla:2018ynb} and analyzed its phenomenology in detail.
 We have shown that the Dirac scotogenic model can reproduce the neutrino masses and mixing, the DM relic abundance and explain the CDF-II $W$ boson mass anomaly in a single framework.
-Moreover, we find that the case of a mainly scalar doublet DM is ruled out by the combination of the requirements that $W$ boson mass remains within 1$\sigma$ of the CDF-II measurement and the constraints coming from DM relic density, direct detection and invisible $Z$ boson decays.
-Unlike the Majorana scotogenic case, here another scalar DM alternative exists: namely one where the DM candidate is mainly the $SU(2)_L$ singlet scalar.
-We showed that if the singlet scalar is the DM candidate then all the above constraints are simultaneously satisfied along with $W$ boson mass within 1$\sigma$ range of the CDF-II measurement.
+Moreover, we find that the case of a mainly scalar doublet DM is constrained for the mass range of 58-86 GeV by the combination of the requirements that $W$ boson mass remains within 3$\sigma$ of the CDF-II measurement and the constraints coming from DM relic density, direct detection and invisible $Z$ boson decays.
+Unlike the Majorana scotogenic case, here another scalar DM alternative exists namely one where the DM candidate is mainly the $SU(2)_L$ singlet scalar.
+We showed that if the singlet scalar is the DM candidate then all the above constraints are simultaneously satisfied along with $W$ boson mass within the 3$\sigma$ range of the CDF-II measurement, where the singlet DM mass is constrained upto around 500 GeV.